RobinJunod/DLAV_DepthEstim/README.md

 ### 1.1 Data DrivingStereo

-The model was trained using a big collection of examples from the DrivingStereo dataset.
+The model was trained using a big collection of examples from the DrivingStereo (DS) dataset.
 This dataset is huge, so it provided a lot for the model to learn from.
 After training, it was then put to the test with the KITTI dataset, which is another set of examples from a different collection.
 Usually, the DrivingStereo dataset is used for estimating depth using two cameras, kind of like how our two eyes work together to judge depth.
 But for this project, a different approach was taken.
 Only pictures from the left camera were used with the aim of guessing depth from a single image.
 This is quite a challenging task, but it's also really useful for things like self-driving cars and robots.

 ### 1.2 Learning Rate Scheduler